 - Experience with translation technology

-Regardless of the proposed topic experience with programming languages such as Python, Java or R would be a plus.
+Experience with programming languages such as Python, Java or R is a plus

 Applications must include: